 Practice Paying Taxes

-It is a great way to have them understand that when they hit the "real world" that they will not get the full amount of their salary or hourly wage.
+Introducing kids to the concept of taxes by withholding a percentage of their allowances.
+It is a great way to help them understand that when they hit the real world, they will not get the full amount of their salary or hourly wage.
 Instead, a percentage will go to the government.

-You get to play the role of government here, so you should set out specifically what that money will go for, so they understand the role of taxes.
-You could use things like paying utilities, toilet paper purchases or car maintenance.
-The goal is to pick something that costs money and is used for the good of everyone in the house.
+Because you're playing the role of the government, explain clearly where the money is going so the kids understand the role of taxes.
+It could be their contribution to things like utilities, groceries, or car maintenance.
+Pick something that costs money and is used for the good of everyone in the house.

 One of the benefits of introducing children to taxes is that it forces them to learn how to budget with taxes in mind.
 For younger children with allowances, this can be a simple lesson about math.
 For example, by withholding a percentage of their allowance, you can help them practice calculating the difference between gross pay and net pay.

 Older children with jobs also need to learn how to budget with their net pay in mind.
 They also likely have expenses that are their own responsibilities that need to be factored into their budgets.
 For example, they might have to pay for a cellphone and car insurance while also saving for college.

 In addition to budgeting, have older kids track expenses to help them see where they can save more.
 For example, when a teenager with a job who realizes he's spending $50 per week on fast food can add that line item to the expenses section of his budget—and hopefully reduce the expense in the process.